 Coveo processes two distinct forms of customer data: index data and analytics data.
 This article describes those two forms of data, and outlines how customers can meet data privacy and compliance requirements.

 Any item that you send to Coveo Cloud for unified indexing is part of index data.
-Coveo Cloud uses this data to provide relevant search results and recommendations to your end-users.
+The Coveo Hosted Services use this data to provide relevant search results and recommendations to your end-users.

 Index data is a binary deconstruction of your indexed content, compressed using proprietary algorithms, and encrypted at rest using AES-256.
 Index data can contain an HTML representation of the original content and can contain personal data.

-Analytics Data is the information reflecting the use of the Cloud Services by the end users of a Coveo-powered solution.
-It includes end-user profile, visit, session, impression, click-through and click stream data, as well as the statistical analysis made available to you through your account with Coveo.
+Analytics Data is the information reflecting the use of the Hosted Services by the end users of a Coveo-powered solution.
+It may include, for example, end-user profile, visit, session, impression, click-through and click stream data, as well as the statistical analysis made available to you through your account with Coveo.
 See Usage Analytics Events.

 Customers have full control over the information that resides in their Coveo index.
 See Manage Sources.

 Customers can disable, obfuscate, or encrypt any usage analytics.
 In other words, it’s possible to anonymize and de-identify personal data contained in analytics data.
 See Can I Disable Coveo Usage Analytics in a Search Interface?